sunilrathod098/signature_verifivacation/README.md

 ## Model Details
 - The model is a neural network built using PyTorch, which has been trained on a dataset of signatures to recognize forgeries.
 The output is a softmax probability indicating the likelihood of forgery.

+##Future Implementations

+- *Real-time detection* using webcam input.
+- *User authentication* for storing past verification results.
+- *Mobile app* for signature detection on the go.
+- *API development* for integration into external systems.

 ## Contributions
 - Feel free to open issues or submit pull requests for improvements or bug fixes.